 Henry Ford famously took a radical step in 1914 of doubling his workers’ pay but cutting their shifts from nine hours to eight hours a day.

-Although initially criticised for the move, his competitors soon followed suit when they saw production rise and profits boosted at Ford, along with less employee incidents on the shop floor
+Although initially criticized for the move, his competitors soon followed suit when they saw production rise and profits boosted at Ford, along with less employee incidents on the shop floor

 3. Six-hour days result in less sick days

 In the Swedish city of Gothenburg a two-year trial of a six-hour working day at a care home for elderly people proved that a shorter working day lowered sick leave by 10%.